ElectraCOOL™ TAC60™ Wiring Instructions with the Z31-A Controller

 If you’ve purchased an ElectraCOOL™ TAC60 Set, we taken care of setting things up.
 Simply plug-in and your air conditioner is ready work.
 By default, the Z31-A is configured for cooling with a set-point temperature is 30 °C (86 °F) however, set-point modifications are quick and easy with the Z31-A.

 Starting from scratch or want to switch things around?
 The following step-by-step instructions are all you’ll need.
 To use the Z31-A for HEATING see the bottom of this page.

 For simplicity we illustrate and describe the connection process with the Z31-A controller and our standard PS-RSP150W power supply.
 Other power supplies, with the appropriate DC output, may be used by simply making the appropriate connection to Positive (+) or Negative (-) terminal posts as illustrated and described.
 Two TAC60s use the RSP320W power supply in either 12V or 24V depending on your desired configuration.

-You will need three additional pieces of wire.
+See the wiring schematic for cooling below.
+You will need a small Phillips head screw driver and three additional pieces of wire.
 Use 18 gauge wire to make all connections.
 Find one red and one black wire about two feet long and a three inch long red “jumper” wire.

 1. Connect the Power Cord to the Power Supply